Andrey-Fog/ANSYS-USERMAT-CMSG/README.md

 # ANSYS-USERMAT-CMSG
 The conventional theory of mechanism-based strain gradient plasticity is realized via ANSYS user programmable features for USERMAT subroutine.

  In source files you can find a APDL script example for 2D cracked body.
 After compiling and attaching present dynamic link library as ANSYS user material copy and run [this file](https://github.com/Andrey-Fog/ANSYS-USERMAT-CMSG/blob/main/Source/APDL-%202D%20crack%20example.txt) from ANSYS Mechanical command line.
+If you using this code for research or industrial purposes please cite one of the following publications.